Mindfulness Techniques for Mental & Emotional Wellness

 Your ability to control your attention means those thoughts have no place in your mind.
 Researchers Goyal and colleagues have been able to confirm the benefits of meditation and other mindfulness activities on stress-related symptoms (Source)

 Brain scans of those who practice mindfulness techniques indicate more activity in the areas controlling attention regulation, and researchers also now new neural pathways being created in the brains of more mindful individuals.

 Mindfulness, therefore, can change the way your brain operates, which can help with many forms of mental illness as well as improve your overall mental health.(Source)

 In addition to benefiting those diagnosed with mental health disorders, mindfulness can help us all to achieve a more focused attention that can have other, beneficial effects on the emotional, physical and social aspects of our lives, too.

 Certainly, your emotional well-being is tied to your mental wellness, as well.
-But, changing your cognitive processes does not always change the emotions tied to those thoughts, but that is where mindfulness can also be a support.
+Changing your cognitive processes does not always change the emotions tied to those thoughts.
+That is where mindfulness can also be a support.